Trading GBP/USD

 What may not be clear on your GBP/USD real-time chart is the impact of ‘currency correlations.’
 This may just be a phrase you have come across in forums.

 Because currencies are priced in pairs, no single pair is totally independent of the others.
-For example, if you are trading the British pound against the Japanese yen (GBP/JPY), you are actually investing in a derivative of the GBP/USD and USD/JPY pairs.
+For example, if you trade the British pound against the Japanese yen (GBP/JPY), you’re trading a cross rate that’s mathematically related to GBP/USD and USD/JPY (via triangular pricing).
 To some extent, GBP/JPY has to be related to either or both of the other currency pairs.

 Calculation

-It’s also worth keeping in mind that over time correlations can change.
-This can be as a result of monetary policy, plus economic and political factors.
+It’s also worth keeping in mind that over time, correlations can change.
+This can be a result of monetary policy, plus economic and political factors.

 Day Trading GBP/USD Strategy